…or learn how to earn on social media

 When you’ve done it a few times, it’ll be second nature.
 Remember that you can get help with it really quickly by joining the Facebook group for it, as we said at the beginning. 😎

-As you get used to it, try some of the other promoting choices such as sharing a slideshow or product grid page.
+As you get used to it, try some of the other promoting choices such as sharing a slideshow.

 So that concludes the getting started part.
 When you’re ready, come back and carry on below to learn how to use automation to multiply your new-found efficiency and take away even more of the donkey work.